Are you a foodie or fascinated by K-culture? If so, you may have heard of delicious Korean foods like Kimchi, BBQ, Japchae, and Ramen.

 9. Haemul Pajeon (해물파전)

-Haemul Pajeon is every seafood lover’s go-to meal: Crispy, flakey, and satiety!
+Haemul Pajeon is every seafood lover’s go-to meal: Crispy, flaky, and satisfying!

-Simply combine the seafood you choose with a batter of rice flour and wheat flour containing green onions, egg, and vinegar soy sauce.
-Then, pour it onto a skillet with hot oil and watch it come alive with a sizzle.
+Combine the seafood you choose with a batter made from rice flour and wheat flour, containing green onions, egg, vinegar, and soy sauce.
+Then, pour it into a skillet with hot oil and watch it sizzle.
 Using scallions as the essential ingredient gives this seafood and vegetable pancake its signature flavor.

 Koreans pair these pancakes on rainy days with a glass of cold Makgeolli (traditional rice wine).